 Ambassador Thomas Fitschen is presently Director of United Nations, International Cyber Policy and Counter-terrorism of the Federal Ministry of Foreign Affairs.
 Prior to taking up this assignment in 2015, Ambassador Fitschen was Deputy Permanent Representative of the Federal Republic of Germany to the Office of the United Nations and the other International Organizations in Geneva.
 In previous postings, he served as Head of the General Assembly Affairs Division and Deputy Head of the Ministry’s Task Force Rule of Law Promotion from 2008-2011.
 He has had a number of other assignments, including assignments in New York at the German Permanent Mission (2005-2008), and in Berlin as Deputy Head of the Task Force Global Issues (2001-2005) and desk officer at the Division for International Cooperation against Organized Crime and Terrorism (1991-2001).
 Dr. Fitschen is a member of the German Society of International Law, the European Society of International Law and the German United Nations Association, and he publishes regularly on international law and the United Nations.

-Mr. Vijay Nambiar is the Secretary-General’s Special Adviser on Myanmar, a role he has held since 2010.
-He served as Chef de Cabinet to the Secretary-General at the rank of Under-Secretary-General from 2007-2012.
+Mr. Vijay Nambiar is the former Special Envoy and Adviser of the Secretary-General on Myanmar.
+Prior to this appointment which he held from 2012-2016, he served as Chef de Cabinet to the Secretary-General at the rank of Under-Secretary-General from 2007-2012.
 Earlier in 2006, Mr. Nambiar served as Special Adviser to Secretary-General Kofi Annan.